laxmipriyamurmu/Transport-Aircraft-Selection-CRITIC-TOPSIS/README.md

 # Selection of Transport Aircraft Using Hybrid CRITIC-TOPSIS in a Neutrosophic Environment

-Research repository accompanying the Springer publication on transport aircraft selection using a hybrid Multi-Criteria Decision-Making (MCDM) framework integrating the CRITIC weighting method, TOPSIS ranking, and Neutrosophic Sets for uncertainty handling.
+Research repository accompanying the Springer-published paper on transport aircraft selection using a hybrid Multi-Criteria Decision-Making (MCDM) framework integrating the CRITIC weighting method, TOPSIS ranking, and Neutrosophic Sets for uncertainty handling.

 ---